 The program is aimed at mid-career professionals who wish to further their education and employment opportunities through advanced training.
 It is assumed that many of these individuals will have professional and supervisory experience, which prepares them for success in the program.
-In those cases, meeting admission requirements 1 and 2a will most likely qualify them for admission.
 In some cases, highly motivated students coming directly from undergraduate studies may wish to apply for the program.
-Meeting admission requirements 1 and 2b will then be necessary for consideration for admission.
-Because the program is completely online it is anticipated that some international students will choose to apply to the program.
-In some of those cases, an adequate TOEFL score may be required.

 - The equivalent of a four-year U.S. bachelor's degree, with a grade-point average (GPA) of at least 2.5 (with A = 4) during the last two years (60 semester units or 90 quarter units) of coursework in the degree program.